Get a free, no obligation personal loan quote with rates as low as 9.99%

 3. From there, you can calculate the credit utilization ratio by dividing the current balance by the credit limit.
 This will give you a ratio of 0.56 or a percentage of 56% if you multiply by 100.

-• Payment History – Usually accounts for around 35% of credit scores
+• Payment History – Usually accounts for around 35% of credit scores.

-• Credit Utilization Ratio – Usually accounts for around 30% of credit scores
+• Credit Utilization Ratio – Usually accounts for around 30% of credit scores.

-• Credit History – Usually accounts for around 15% of credit scores
+• Credit History – Usually accounts for around 15% of credit scores.

-• New Inquiries – Usually accounts for around 10% of credit scores
+• New Inquiries – Usually accounts for around 10% of credit scores.

-• Public Records – Usually accounts for around 10% of credit scores
+• Public Records – Usually accounts for around 10% of credit scores.

 How To Improve Your Credit Utilization Ratio

-Increase Credit Card Limits
+Increase Your Credit Card Limits

-By increasing your credit limit, but keeping your spending the same, your credit utilization ratio will become lower.
-It’s important to note that a credit bureau can penalize you for increasing your limit as it may indicate an urgent need for funds.
-Although, this is a short-term consequence so long as you continue to manage your credit well moving forward.
+It should be noted that a credit bureau can penalize you for increasing your limit, as it may indicate an urgent need for funds.
+Although, this is a short-term consequence, as long as you continue to manage your credit well moving forward.

-Credit Card Billing Cycles
+Be Mindful Of Credit Card Billing Cycles

 Since credit card information is updated on your credit report at the end of a billing cycle, try your best to keep the balance low at the end of a period.
-This way the balance that shows up on your credit report will be lower, regardless of the activity that went on during the billing cycle.
+This way, the balance that shows up on your credit report will be lower, regardless of the activity that went on during the billing cycle.

 Pay Your Credit Card Twice A Month